 When you’re interviewing people for a job, it’s customary to ask them about their specific approach – and the same goes for finding a child care arrangement.
 Any good child carer should have a well-defined idea of how things run on a day to day basis, and should be able to answer any of your questions.
 Asking someone about their child care practices and what strategies they typically implement can help shed light on whether or not they will be a good fit for your family.

 Set up some interviews

-Before you make your choice about quality child care, make sure to interview a few different options and providers.
+Before you make your choice about daycare, make sure to interview a few different options and providers.
 Ask about their educational philosophy, how many children they typically serve, and how they go about choosing new employees.
 One of the best things you can do to prepare your child for school is to introduce them to learning games and activities early on.
 If a provider tries to talk you out of playing with your child or doesn’t mention educational activities, look elsewhere.

 Take a visit to observe the environment

 The presence of crayons and art supplies on a centre’s front table is usually a good sign that teachers foster creativity in their classrooms.
-As you walk around the child-care centre, take notes to gauge whether or not a centre provides quality care and various activities for children.
+As you walk around the daycare centre, take notes to gauge whether or not a centre provides quality care and various activities for children.
 Also be sure to observe the surroundings of the environment – does it seem clean?
 Do the children look happy?
 And are there any kids roaming around unattended by an adult?
-If they don’t check all the boxes – it is probably not the place for your child.
+If they don’t check all the boxes – it might not the place for your child.